Privacy Policy

 Types of information collected

-Due to the nature of the services provided we may also collect some sensitive information, particularly health information such as information on any illness, disability or injury, health services, medical history, family history, prescriptions and other health information as defined under the Privacy Act.
+We may also collect some sensitive information, particularly health information such as information on any illness, disability or injury, health services, medical history, family history, and prescriptions.

 Cookies